-- 1 Download the Solarflare Enhanced PTP distribution package SF-108910-LS to the target server. - 2 Unzip the package to create the sfptpd-<version> subdirectory containing the sfptpd binary and all supporting files. - # tar -zxvf SF-108910-LS - 3 For instructions on configuration and operation of sfptpd refer to the Solarflare Enhanced PTP User Guide (SF-109110-CD).
+- 1 Download the Solarflare Enhanced PTP distribution package SF-108910-LS to the target server. - 2 Unzip the package to create the sfptpd-<version> subdirectory containing the sfptpd binary and all supporting files.

+'''

+tar -zxvf SF-108910-LS.tgz

+'''

+3 For configuration and operation of sfptpd refer to the Solarflare Enhanced PTP User Guide (SF-109110-CD).